Foxxey/CopyEquation/README.md

 ## How to Use

 After installing the extension, visit the ChatGPT web interface.
 When you see a mathematical expression, right-click on it.
 You should see an option to copy either the LaTeX or MathML data.
-Now you can copy it into Word or your favourite TeX distribution.
+Now you can copy it into Word or your favorite TeX distribution.
 Have fun!

 ![HowTo](https://github.com/Foxxey/ChatGPT-LaTeX-MathML-Copy/assets/66215329/c8d12d4a-d050-41e8-aa6a-8288148861be)